Le Pigeonnier - ALIG108

 Situated in the countryside in the south of the Herault, with easy access from two motorways, two airports and the TGV, only 5 minutes from Pezenas, the former regional capital, and 20 mins from the Mediterranean, the Priory offers you a warm welcome.

-This region is an area of dramatic contracts – we have miles and miles of glorious sandy beaches yet there is ski-ing to be found only a couple of hours away in the Pyrénnées.
+This region is an area of dramatic contrasts – miles and miles of glorious sandy beaches yet there is ski-ing to be found only a couple of hours away in the Pyrénées.
 We have endless vineyards and a tour of this region reads like a wine list.

-Inland are amazing gorges and rivers and a myriad of fortresses and castles dating from the bloodthirstly Cathar times.
+Inland are amazing gorges and rivers and myriad fortresses and castles dating from the bloodthirsty Cathar times.

 - Fabulous hot, sunny weather.